ptsteadman/notebook/stories/feyerabend.md

 "What was that?" laughed Feyerabend, knowing exactly what it was.
 So it worked!
 Of course it did.

 "A qualia!" said Addison, also laughing.
-"Weird, huh?"
+"Weird, right?"

-What had she just experienced?
+What had Feyerabend just experienced?
 It was something totally abstract: it didn't remind her of anything.

 It was just there, and distinct.
 The only thing that seemed comparable, in terms of novelty, was when she had experienced her first orgasm around the age